FAQs: Covid-19 (the virus)

 How do you catch Covid-19?

-These water droplets can also live on surfaces.
 Most respiratory viruses such as corona viruses can live on surfaces for a few days.
 It depends on the surface and the temperature.

 Viruses survive longest in colder, dry environments - that why we have respiratory viruses (such as colds and flu) in winter.